kliment/simarrange/README.md

 ```
 brew tap homebrew/science
+brew install admesh
 brew install argtable
 brew install opencv
 ```

-and then run the build.sh script included with simarrange to compile the program.
+and then run the Makefile script included with simarrange to compile the program.